famiclone6502/DIY_Datalink_Adapter/README.md

 -  Connect USB type B to power source (does not currently use USB for data/communication)
 -  Connect null modem cable between TTL adapter and PC
 -  If you're using a virtual machine, pass through the COM port to your VM.
 It's better not to pass through the USB to serial device directly.
 This is verified to work in [VMWare Workstation][VMWare].

-## Step by Step instructions for VMware Workstation with the Pico
--  This assumes you have a working Windows 98 virtual machine setup in VMware Workstation.
-You should also be able to use Windows 95.
--  Determine which COM port is for the Pico on the physical/host machine.
-Example: COM7 (Unsure?
-Is your host machine running Windows 10?
-Watch Windows 10's Device Manager before and after you've unplugged the device.
-Note the differences).
--  If your Windows 98 virtual machine is already powered on, shut down the virtual machine.
--  Add a virtual serial port via Player > Manage > Virtual Machine Settings or right click on the Windows 98 virtual machine.
--  Click "Add" (in the bottom left hand corner), select and add a Serial Port.
--  Set the Serial Port to use the Physical Serial Port you determined earlier.
-Example: COM7
--  Note that at no point during the process should you need to physically unplug the Pico.
-If you have, you may need to start over.
--  Ensure "Connected" is unchecked in VMware Workstation.
--  Ensure "Connect at power on" is unchecked.
--  Start the Windows 98 Virtual Machine.
--  Open the Timex software inside Windows 98.
--  Intentionally fail the first device check with a sync or test.
--  Go to Player > Manage > Virtual Machine Settings in VMware Workstation.
--  Select the virual serial port you added earlier.
--  Click "Connected" to enable it.
--  Retry the Timex software sync.
--  Timex software should now recognize your device.
--  You should also see the LED blinking on your Pico.
--  Place the watch 1.5 inches away from the LED.
-Be sure to shield the watch from external light.
-Example: Try using a toilet paper tube.
--  If your watch is set to sync mode, you should hear beeps from the watch!

-Instructions originally provided by [MuddledBox].
-Thank you!

 ## Troubleshooting (Arduino Version)